next-level-dev-pl/smart-route/README.md

 - [ ] Reversing the route (from A → B to B → A)
 - [ ] Estimated travel time (based on communication data)

+### New Route Search Functionality

+We have added a new route search functionality to the project.
+This allows users to search for a route from point A to point B using the following endpoint:

+- `GET /route/search?from=?&to=?`

+This endpoint takes two parameters, `from` and `to`, which represent the starting point and destination point of the route, respectively.
+The search results will provide the route details between these points.

 Draft of "nice to haves":
 - [ ] Planning group trips (e.g. friends meet in one place, and the system plans optimal routes for everyone).
 - [ ] Trip planning - AI generates ready-made trip plans, taking into account the user's preferences (e.g. visiting museums, dining at restaurants etc.).